ARMmbed/mbed-os-example-bootloader/README.md

 1. Connect the SD card to your computer.
 1. Copy the update application binary (named `<project-name>_application.bin` in the previous section) to the root of the SD card.
-1. Remove the SD card from your PC, and connect it to your mbed (see the above section [Connecting the SD card](#connecting-the-sd-card))
+1. Remove the SD card from your PC, and connect it to your Mbed board (see the above section [Connecting the SD card](#connecting-the-sd-card)).
 1. Press the reset button to start the firmware update.

 If a terminal is open, the following prints at a baud rate of 9600: